Top 10 Information

 Passwords are a critical component of your

 security readiness.
-Formalize your
+Formalize your password

-and verify that they are enforced.
-Inconsistent
+policies and verify that they are enforced.

-password policies and procedures leave you at risk
+Inconsistent password policies and procedures

-and cannot protect your valuable information assets.
+leave you at risk and cannot protect your

-risks and protect your image and reputation.
+protect your image and reputation.

 A